LinusBleistein/LinusBleistein.github.io/index.md

 Feel free to reach out if you want to stop by for coffee or lunch.

-You can also contact me at firstname.lastname AT gmail dot com.
+You can also contact me at firstname.lastname AT inria dot fr.

 ## Publications and preprints